Ozxahmed/dec-proj2-dvd-rental/README.md

     - The extracted data is then loaded into Snowflake for further processing and analysis.

 4. **Integrate Airbyte into ELT pipeline**:
-    - Create a Python code to programatically control Airbyte through its API.
-For more reference, go to https://api.airbyte.com/ to see how the API works.
+    - Create a Python code to programmatically control Airbyte through its API.
+For more reference, go to <https://api.airbyte.com/> to see how the API works.
     - In this project, the `integrate/pipelines/airbyte_extract_load.py` Python file hosts the code responsible for triggering the PostgreSQL - Snowflake connection sync.
     - In order to run the `integrate/pipelines/airbyte_extract_load.py` Python file, please provide the following environment variables:
         - `AIRBYTE_USERNAME`